hargup/intern_diary_2016/notes_from_mailing_list.md

     Tab also talked about the comedian Louis CK who made a million dollar selling videos in DRM-free format.

-    * Charles Pritchard argues that there is no need of EME as `<video>` is codec agnostic and they can stream the video on a codec which only they support.
-[5]

     * Mark Watson counters the cost to the users because of DRM with the cost of fragmentation.
 [6]